Sub-second VM restore

 Resolution chain: per-box override → top-level spec → None (cold boot).

-Snapshot Resolution
+Snapshot resolution

 When a snapshot string is provided, the runtime resolves it as: